 Global Agenda Council on Climate Change 2012-2014

-A growing consensus is emerging among the scientific and business communities that weather and climate extremes are on the increase, and that climate change precipitated a number of recent natural disasters.
-These include the European heat wave of 2003, drought in East Africa in 2011, and in summer 2012.
+A growing consensus is emerging among the scientific and business communities that weather and climate extremes are on the increase, and that climate change contributed to a number of recent natural disasters.
+These include the European heat wave of 2003, and drought in East Africa in 2011 and in 2012.
 Losses resulting from climate-related disasters remain unacceptably high – in economic, social and human terms – making it imperative to build resilience, particularly in vulnerable areas.

 What the Council is doing about it

-The Council aims to develop practical recommendations to guide private and public actors to attract low-carbon investment and strengthen climate resilience.
+The Global Agenda Council on Climate Change aims to develop practical recommendations to guide private and public actors to attract low-carbon investment and strengthen climate resilience.
 The Council is currently focusing on two activities:

-Building on this experience, the Council will conduct a series of interviews within the Network of Global Agenda Councils, as well as with other relevant experts from the insurance and financial sectors, to explore possible new mechanisms to further incentivize investment in climate smart initiatives.
-In addition, the Council will have the opportunity to help advance public-private collaboration, action and ambition on climate change towards the new regime to be negotiated by 2015.
+Building on this experience, the Council willconduct a series of follow-up consultations within the Network of Global Agenda Councils, as well as with other relevant experts including from the insurance and financial sectors, to explore possible new mechanisms to further encourage investment in climate-smart initiatives.
+In addition, the Council will use similar consultations to help advance public-private collaboration, action and ambition on climatechange towards the new regime to be negotiated by 2015.

 To get involved please contact

-Forum Lead: Thomas Kerr, Director, Head of Climate Change Initiatives, email@example.com
+Forum Lead: Dominic Waughray, Senior Director, Environmental Initiatives, email@example.com

 Document archive for all the issues you are interested in